 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose and two letters of recommendation when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose and two letters of recommendation when you apply to this programme.
 See the Faculty of Law's website for further instructions.

 Full programme/course tuition fee: SEK 280 000